 - Your county (canton) of residence.

-Basic health insurance providers in Switzerland
+Basic health insurance companies in Switzerland

 Every health insurance company must provide a type of basic health insurance to anyone who wants it.
 Although prices are capped and regulated by the government, there is still a large variation in cost, which reflects the diversity of coverage being offered.
 Some of the most well-known insurance providers are: